 When using the T5 bulbs, lighting is based on either medium, low or high.
 This depends on the type of plants that you have in your aquarium.
 It would help if you considered the distance raised from the plants as the distance matters.
 The following are the set maximum light required:

 You need to ensure that you are aware of what your plant level is.
 If it is low, ensure you use the maximum required watt to avoid causing difficulties to your plant.
 If it requires high, you need to ensure that you use high to ensure that the plant grows faster and with the necessary light.

 Led light is another deliberation for the plant growers in the aquarium.
 Here it would help if you chose the level of choice depending on the plants.
 Here the groups are classified as either easy, medium, or advanced.
 The following are the levels:

 15- 20 lumen per liter- easy

 50-100 lumen per liter water- advanced

-Ensure that you determine your plant’s need.
+Ensure that you determine your plant’s needs.
 Please do not use the high-lighting where it is not required, as it will significantly affect your plant.
-Also, when you use very high light, you will need too much fertilizer and the C02, which will be much more expensive on your side.
+Also, when you use very high light, you will need too much fertilizer and CO2, which will be much more expensive on your side.

 Also, having much light without much fertilizer will lead to low plant growth affected by algae.